hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-bedload.md

 The calculation of {term}`Bedload` transport requires expert knowledge about the modeled ecosystem for judging whether the system is sediment supply-limited or transport capacity-limited {cite:p}`church_morphodynamics_2015`.

 Sediment supply-limited rivers
 : A sediment supply-limited river is characterized by clearly visible incision trends indicating that the river's runoff could potentially transport more sediment than is available in the river.
 Sediment-supply limited river sections typically occur downstream of dams, which represent an unsurmountable barrier for sediment.
-Thus, in a supply-limited river, the **flow competence** is insufficient to mobilize a typically coarse riverbed.
+Thus, in a supply-limited river, the **flow competence** (hydrodynamic force or **transport capacity**) is insufficient to mobilize a typically coarse riverbed, but it is sufficient for transporting external sediment supply.

 Transport capacity-limited (alluvial) rivers
 : A transport capacity-limited river is characterized by sediment abundance where the river's runoff is too small to transport all available sediment during a flood.
 Sediment accumulations (i.e., the alluvium) are present and the channel has the tendency to braiding into {term}`anabranches <Anabranch>`.
-Thus, the **transport capacity** is insufficient to mobilize the entire amount of available sediment.
+Thus, the *flow competence** (or **transport capacity**) is insufficient to transport the entire amount of available sediment (external supply and riverbed).

 ```{admonition} Limitation types vary in space and in time
 :class: important